TiraLabra/2019_3/pages/README.md

 ## Demonstration

-* Time and place TBD.
-Hopefully a doodle questionnaire will be sent out after the start of the course with potential times.
+* Time and place: Demo #1: Wednesday 27.2.
+14-16 B119, Demo #2 Thursday 7.3.
+12-14 CK111. <!-- Hopefully a doodle questionnaire will be sent out after the start of the course with potential times. -->
 * **Mandatory!** Contact the course assistant if you can not make the Demo session.
 The Demo session is mandatory to get a passing grade!
 * All projects will be loaded onto a presentation machine, which you may use for the demonstration.
 * Alternatively you can present with your own laptop.
 In this case you may want to arrive early to test that the laptop works properly with the projector.